 Asset Type Commentary

-NTERMEDIATE PRESSURE SYSTEM
+INTERMEDIATE PRESSURE SYSTEM

-Nothing planned
+Main pipe Nothing planned

-Nothing planned
+Service pipe Nothing planned

-Some existing station equipment has become obsolete or in other cases replacement parts are becoming uneconomic to procure, requiring replacement with a modern equivalent.
+Stations Some existing station equipment has become obsolete or in other cases replacement parts are becoming uneconomic to procure, requiring replacement with a modern equivalent.
 One Station is planned for equipment upgrade in the 2024-25 year and plans are being developed for upgrade of others

-Many valves are not accessible from the surface of the ground and require excavation.
+Line valve Many valves are not accessible from the surface of the ground and require excavation to operate.
 Valves identified as strategic to have chambers (risers and lids) installed to enable easy access.
 There are a few valves installed above ground, which although very robust tend to seize up over time due to both the environmental conditions and the drying nature of gas.

-Nothing planned
+Special crossings Nothing planned

 MEDIUM PRESSURE SYSTEM

-These networks are predominately constructed of polyethylene material.
-Analysis work is planned to identify risks associated with the operation of polyethylene pipe based on polymer type, age, operating pressure and operational damage to determine the safe life remaining.
+Main pipe These networks are predominately constructed of polyethylene material.
+Analysis work is planned to identify risks associated with the operation of polyethylene pipe based on polymer type, age, operating pressure and operational damage to determine the life remaining.

-The section of gas service pipe that extends up out of the ground (riser) and terminates with a service valve is subject to harsh environmental conditions and at times mechanical damage.
+Service pipe The section of gas service pipe that extends up out of the ground and terminates with a service valve (known as a 'riser') is subject to harsh environmental conditions and at times mechanical damage.
 A programme of survey of riser pipes where no meter was installed was initiated in 2018/19 and involved inspection and condition assessment.
 The inspection was primarily intended to confirm integrity of these assets but will also provide for asset information collection.
 The continuation of this survey expanding the scope to all risers is planned over five years with any replacement or remedial work completed as required.

-Some existing station equipment has become obsolete or in other cases replacement parts are becoming uneconomic to procure, requiring replacement with a modern equivalent.
+Stations Some existing station equipment has become obsolete or in other cases replacement parts are becoming uneconomic to procure, requiring replacement with a modern equivalent.
 A programme will be developed to upgrade these Stations.

-Nothing planned
+Line valve Nothing planned

-Pipelines crossing rivers and streams are typically attached to bridges and other structures suspended over the water.
+Special crossings Pipelines crossing rivers and streams are typically attached to bridges and other structures suspended over the water.
 The access to these pipes to inspect and/or maintain them is difficult, often requiring specialist personnel and equipment.
 There are pipeline crossings over the Whanganui River at three of the city bridges.
 Maintenance work on the Dublin Street Bridge crossing in the 2021-22 year involved replacement of all bracket rollers and fastenings and the replacement of 70 metres of the steel crossing.
 Further and ongoing coating maintenance of the existing crossing will be sufficient to maintain the pipeline.
 The Aramoho Rail Bridge crossing has been identified as requiring maintenance work.
 Plans are in progress to complete the work involving bracket replacement and minor casing corrosion repairs in conjunction with Whanganui District Council walkway widening work planned for 2024-25.